jsommers/switchyard/documentation/writing_a_program.rst

 >>> print(p)
 Ethernet 11:22:33:44:55:66->66:55:44:33:22:11 IP | IPv4 1.2.3.4->4.3.2.1 UDP | UDP 1234->4321 | RawPacketContents (33 bytes) b'this is so'...
 >>>

+Finally, to serialize the packet into a wire format sequence of bytes, we can use the ``to_bytes()`` method:

+>>> p.to_bytes()
+b'\x00\x11"3DU\x00\x00\x00\x00\x00\x00\x08\x00E\x00\x00(\x00\x00\x00\x00\x00\x01\xba\xd6\x00\x00\x00\x00\x00\x00\x00\x00\x08\x00\xb7|\x00*\x00\rhello, world'

+Switchyard normally handles *deserialization* automatically, but there is a ``from_bytes(raw)`` method available that accepts a raw bytes object and reconstructs packet header attributes.
+It either succeeds or throws an exception.
+It returns any bytes that were not necessary for reconstructing the header.

+As mentioned above, Switchyard does not require packets to be correctly constructed (e.g., there may be a TCP header in a packet without any IP header).
+As a result, while serialization will often succeed even if the packet is malformed, whereas deserialization often will not.
+The reason is that in deserialization, the contents of bytes earlier in a packet are necessary for determining how to reconstruct later headers and attributes in a packet (e.g., the ``ethertype`` attribute in the Ethernet header is necessary for determining which header comes next).

 Other header classes that are available in Switchyard include ``Arp``, ``UDP``, ``TCP``, ``IPv6``, and ``ICMPv6``.
 Again, see the :ref:`packet library reference documentation <pktlib>` for details on these header classes, and full documentation for all classes.